Akascape/Datamosher-Pro/Readme.md

 [![header](https://capsule-render.vercel.app/api?type=waving&color=timeGradient&height=300&section=header&text=DATAMOSHER%20PRO&fontSize=90&fontAlignY=30&desc=Automatic%20Datamoshing!&descAlign=50&descSize=30&animation=scaleIn)](https://akascape.gumroad.com/l/Datamosher-Pro)
 # Datamosher Pro
-<b>Datamoshing is a cool video effect and if you want to achieve this glitch with your videos easily, then you are in the right place!
+<b> Datamosher Pro is an automatic video-glitching application for free! (python based) <br>
 <br><img align="right" src="https://user-images.githubusercontent.com/89206401/141642297-7c62cf6f-7024-430f-88a2-c9cbbf0dc655.png" width="300">
-<br> Datamosher Pro is an automatic glitching application for free (python version)! <br>
 ### Why I made this?
 I was also searching for some good datamoshing software and I found that you have to either use those old softwares like Avidemux or have to look for some paid plugins, so I created my own python based application 'Datamosher Pro'.
+If you want to achieve datamosh effects in your videos easily, then you are in the right place!

 It contains `30+` different effects which can replicate any type of datamoshing style.
-It comes in two version, one paid windows version and one basic free source code version.
+It comes in two version, one paid windows version and one basic free source-code version.

 # DOWNLOAD
-### <p align='center'> Support Datamosher-Pro Development by purchashing its executable version for *windows* on Gumroad which have more features like video player, conversion settings, themes and new effects.
+### <p align='center'> Support Datamosher-Pro Development by purchashing its executable version for *windows* which include more features like a video player, conversion settings, themes and some new glitch effects.
 ### <p align='center'> WINDOWS VERSION (SEE DETAILS)
 <br> <p align='center'> [<img src="https://img.shields.io/badge/WINDOWS-DATAMOSHER_PRO-informational?&logo=Microsoft&logoColor=blue&color=007ec6" width="500">](https://akascape.gumroad.com/l/Datamosher-Pro)  </br>
 <br>
-### <p align='center'> FREE SOURCE CODE VERSIONS
+### <p align='center'> FREE SOURCE CODE VERSION
 <br> <p align='center'> [<img src="https://img.shields.io/badge/Python_Version-informational?style=flat&logo=python&logoColor=blue&color=eaea4a" width=300 height=50>](https://github.com/Akascape/Datamosher-Pro/releases/download/Datamosher_Prov1.9/Datamosher-Pro_python-version_1.91.zip) <br> Don't forget to leave a ⭐ </p>

 # Installation?
 - For the window version, just extract the downloaded zip file and run the "Datamosher Pro.exe" application.
-- For Python version, you need to install some stuff, check the [installation](https://github.com/Akascape/Datamosher-Pro/wiki/1.How-to-Install) page.
+- For Python version, you need to install some stuff, check the [installation](https://github.com/Akascape/Datamosher-Pro/wiki/1.How-to-Install) guide.

 # Documentation
-- A detailed documentation can be found in the [Wiki](https://github.com/Akascape/Datamosher-Pro/wiki) page
+- A detailed documentation can be found in this [Wiki](https://github.com/Akascape/Datamosher-Pro/wiki) page.

-## Gallery
+## Gallery (Example Videos)
 [![forthebadge](https://forthebadge.com/images/badges/check-it-out.svg)](https://github.com/Akascape/Datamosher-Pro/blob/Datamosher-Pro-v1.7/Demos.md)
-# Effects Info
+# Effects List
-### Effects List available in the python version:
+### Effects available in the python version:

 | Effect Name     | Description                                                           |
 | ----------------| --------------------------------------------------------------------- |